robertdebock/presentations/automation-journey.md

 # Decide

-OS patching: is occurs all the time and seems easy to automate.
+OS patching: occurs all the time and seems easy to automate.

-In other words, if you don't need to do this anymore, you can focus on [better things](https://www.google.com/search?q=how+to+contribute+to+open+source).
+When automated, you can focus on [better things](https://www.google.com/search?q=how+to+contribute+to+open+source).

 ----